Hot Shelter downgrades

 One major change about the SADX redesign of Red Mountain is the new lava texture, which looks more detailed.
 The lava is less bright in the PC version because of unnecessary processing of material colors.

-Speed Highway
+Speed Highway downgrades

 In the original Sonic Adventure, Speed Highway was one of levels that showcased the graphical capabilities of the Dreamcast to the fullest.
 When playing this level, you could feel that every little detail in it was designed to be a visual spectacle – much like in the rest of the game, but this particular level just pushed the hardware to the very limit.
 It was gorgeous to look at, with all the crazy lights, the roads going upside down, with helicopters and the police chasing after you.
 The scene with Sonic running down the side of a building is one of the most memorable moments in the entire game.

 The breakable glass has almost completely lost its environment mapping effect, as well as its unique texture.
-It is now using a green texture similar to the rest of glass surfaces elsewhere in SADX:
+It is now using a green texture similar to the rest of glass surfaces elsewhere in SADX.

 The grabber basket that brings Sonic to the upper level has lost its shiny surface (environment mapping) and is now properly textured instead.